GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

     installed on :envvar:`PATH`.

 **pip**
-    This is a meta-component which can install any number of components that can be installed by ``pip``.
+    This is a meta-component which will install any number of components that can be installed by ``pip``.

 **pyqt3d**